ryanv404/themux/README.md

 COMMANDS:
     all            Print a list of all available themes. current        Print the currently set theme.
-    select         Launch the theme selector.
-    show <THEME>   Print the color value settings for THEME.
+    set            Set the theme from an interactive list. show <THEME>   Print the color value settings for THEME.

 OPTIONS: